Justin Turner Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Rays pitching staff ranks 14th in the league.
+- The 9.2 strikeouts per nine innings put together by the Rays pitching staff ranks 10th in the league.

-- The Rays have a 1.73 team ERA that leads all MLB pitching staffs.
+- The Rays have the top team ERA across all league pitching staffs (2.17).

-- Rays pitchers combine to surrender the first-fewest home runs in baseball (four total, 0.4 per game).
+- Rays pitchers combine to allow the fewest home runs in baseball (five total, 0.4 per game).

-- Bradley makes his first start of the season for the Rays.
+- The Rays are sending Springs (2-0) to the mound to make his third start of the season.

-- The right-hander will make his MLB debut.
-He's 22 years old.
+- His last time out came on Saturday against the Oakland Athletics, when the left-hander tossed seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.